 Honestly, comparing these two areas is like comparing apples to oranges.
 They are entirely different lifestyles that will involve relatively other behavior.
 Brooklyn is more liberal than Westchester in many ways, and Westchester tends to give people a more traditional setting for raising a family or having a quiet place of your own.

 If you are a massive fan of slowing things down and going for a quieter lifestyle, Westchester is an excellent option.
-On the other hand, if you’re still looking to be in the heart of everything, then it’s best to stay within the “official” five boroughs and choose Brooklyn.Call NestApple to go over your options and discuss how to get a real estate rebate that will reduce your closing costs when you purchase a home in Brooklyn or Westchester.
+On the other hand, if you’re still looking to be in the heart of everything, it’s best to stay within the “official” five boroughs and choose Brooklyn.Call NestApple to review your options and discuss how to get a real estate rebate that will reduce your closing costs when purchasing a home in Brooklyn or Westchester.